Pencil drawing

 A pencil drawing is a drawing that is made with a pencil (which is composed of wood and graphite).

 History

-Pencil drawings were not known before the 17th century, with the modern concept of pencil drawings taking shape in 18th and 19th century.
+Pencil drawings were not known before the 17th century, with the modern concept of pencil drawings taking shape in the 18th and 19th centuries.
 Pencil drawings succeeded the older metalpoint drawing stylus, which used metal instead of graphite.

 Modern artists continue to use the graphite pencil for artworks and sketches.

-Modern Pencil Drawing
+Modern pencil drawing

 Color pencil drawing

-Drawings that are done by color pencils which bring a more lively appearance and make them look more realistic.
-A great number of people consider them as a gift for special occasions for the unique value pencil portraits bring.
+Drawings that are done by color pencils bring a more lively appearance and make them look more realistic.

 Charcoal pencil drawing

-With the use of charcoal pencil, artists can create beautiful drawing with their hands and well-trained talents.
+With the use of charcoal pencils, artists can create beautiful drawings with their hands and well-trained talents.